sandhawke/crosscloud/reading-list.md

 ## Talks

+### [Avoiding Social Lock-In With Crosscloud (W3C Tech Talk)(http://www.w3.org/2014/Talks/0605-sandro) (slides)

+Jun 2013, Sandro Hawke

+Slides from a talk to the W3C staff.
+Tries to connect it with existing technologies, ideas, and efforts.

 ### [Crosscloud: Let Users Control Their Data ... and We All Benefit](http://www.w3.org/2013/Talks/1119-sandro-crosscloud/) (slides)

 Nov 2013, Sandro Hawke

 Slides from a talk to the MIT Linked Data Ventures class.
 Lays out some motivation and research agenda for crosscloud.